bitfwdcommunity/KoalaDAO/Jeoy_README.md

 The mission KoalaDAO embody is to bootsrap a peer-to-peer cryptoeconomy, serve the broad web3 ecosystem and specifically nourish the DAOstack ecosystem as a foundation.

 ### Culture focus
+The culture of KoalaDAO:
+- **Celebrating entrepreneurship**
-The culture of KoalaDAO is celebrating entrepreneurship action bias approach, minimize bureaucracy and self correct as issues arrise.
-We see grassroots driven initiative as core value to the success of the true p2p economy movement.
-A big focus for KoalaDAO is the onboarding of people into the web3 ecosystem and education.
+ Encourage impactful action bias approach, minimize bureaucracy and self correct as issues arrise.

+ - **Grassroots driven**
+  Core value to our ethos are initiatives that promote the success of the true p2p economy movement.

-- Entrepreneurship, grassroots lead, onboarding and
+  - **Onboarding and education**
-- Draw from Kate's post in DAOtalk and the discussion there [DAOtalk culture discussion](https://daotalk.org/t/do-we-have-a-culture-of-bureacracy-in-genesis/670)
+  A big focus for KoalaDAO is true diversity and inclusion through the onboarding and education using mediums like #Blockathon events, content, and other initiatives in the web3 ecosystem.

+Good reference for culture discussion by [Kate Beecroft can be found on DAOtalk](https://daotalk.org/t/do-we-have-a-culture-of-bureacracy-in-genesis/670)

+### Operation
+- Sprints: Facilitated by Melissa Ran
+Every fortnight will be kicked off with a KoalaDAO catchup call with updates from teams re:
+Sprint targets
+2 No-Fail-Goals that will be set for each project team

+- Retrospects: Facilitated by Melissa Ran
+At the end of a fortnight we'll be looking at the performance of the sprint targets and the No Fail Goals

+- Agile Project plan: Facilitated by Bob Jiang 🐲⏩🌈 Every project will get support of agile and scrum checkins and process design with Bob Jiang's help.

+- Office Hours: Facilitated by Daniel Bar
+Teams will be able to get checkins with mentors from the bitfwd network

-- Bob to lead sprints and retrospect with 2 weeks evaluation cycles
+Bob Jiangto lead sprints and retrospect with 2 weeks evaluation cycles
 - Mel to lead process operation

 ### Governance